Virtual Reality Devices – Where They Are Now & Where They’re Going

 VR Headsets Prices are Dropping

 For years, high end video game systems have cost a lot of money.
 The Neo Geo was famously released for the comically high price of $649.99 (well more than $1,000 in today’s dollars), which is far more than even the most advanced systems cost today.
-But really, major video game system have always had price points launch around geared toward affordability.
+But really, major video game systems have always had price points launch around geared toward affordability.

 For years, VR technology cost well over $1,000 if any regular consumer wanted to get their hands on it.
 In 2016, when Oculus VR (a Facebook subsidiary) launched the Oculus Rift – one of the first VR headsets aimed at an actual mainstream distribution – it was priced at $599.